paritytech-release/pgpkms/README.md

 ---------------------
 Compared with the original **v1.0.7 by Juit Developers:**

+- 1.2.1: Move expiration date parameter to `to_pgp` method instead of the whole class, to fix the signatures

 - 1.2.0: add `GPG_KEY_EXPIRATION` env variable for the GPG public key, GPG keys can expire

 - 1.1.1: add `GPG_KEY_FINGERPRINT` env variable for Git commit signing